chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

 ## Elements

-In `chartjs-plugin-annotation` plugin version 2 the label of box and line annotations are a sub-element.
+In `chartjs-plugin-annotation` plugin version 2 the label of box and line annotations is a sub-element.
 This has changed how to access to the label options.
 Now the label options are at `element.label.options`.
 The following example shows how to show and hide the label when the mouse is hovering the box:

 ```javascript
 type: 'box', // or 'line'